What is ADHD?

 Predominantly hyperactive and impulsive

-Hyperactivity and impulsivity can present differently as one ages.
+Hyperactivity and impulsivity can present differently as people age.
 For adults, this may include finding it hard to stay seated, or fidgeting in meetings.
 They may talk excessively or interrupt others in conversations.

 Inattentiveness and executive dysfunction are often also present, though generally to a lesser extent.